About the Journal

 In this publishing model author(s) need to pay a publishing fee as low as $50 (USD) after the article gets ready for acceptance.
 For Indian authors publishing charges will be Rs 3500/- (INR).
 In the regular publishing model, the first-round review report will be available within 4-6 weeks of the submission date.
-Second round review may take up to 3 weeks.
+The second round review may take up to 3 weeks.
 Normally there would be only 2 rounds of review and if third-round requires it may take up to 2 weeks.
 Unsatisfactory revision even after the third round review will be rejected.
 There is no submission or any other kind of hidden fee for the article submitted to this journal.

 All submitted articles will be automatically processed under Regular publication (from 26 Nov 2019) if the author(s) would not send a separate request for Rapid Publication Options through the comment section during submission or by sending an email request after submission.

 Rapid Publication: Author(s) can choose rapid publication model by writing in comments for the Editor section of submission step 1 that they are interested in rapid publication and agree to pay article processing charge after article gets ready for acceptance as per following schedule (Select one of the options)-

 Rapid Review 1: The first round review report will be available within 3 weeks and the author(s) will need to pay $100 (USD) if ready for acceptance.
-Second and each subsequent round may take up to 2 weeks with maximum of 3 rounds.
+Second and each subsequent round may take up to 2 weeks with a maximum of 3 rounds.